Working Women Queensland

 Practical workplace advice and information

 Working Women Qld is a free, confidential & supportive service to help vulnerable women seeking help with work matters.

 You can call one of our friendly team on weekdays from 9.00am to 4.00pm

 Providing information and advice for women in the workplace.

-Working Women Queensland has proudly operated for over 20 years, the last 2 as a part of Basic Rights Qld.
+Working Women Qld has proudly operated for over 20 years, the last 5 as a part of Basic Rights Qld.

-Services are provided by phone, web and representation to employment commissions where women are unable to represent themselves.
+Services are provided on the phone, online and representation to employment commissions.

 Areas we can provide information on include: